 Graduate student financial aid includes Direct Unsubsidized Student Loans, Direct Graduate PLUS Loans, student employment under the Federal Work Study program and graduate assistantships.
 Generally speaking federal and state grants are limited to students seeking a first bachelor's degree.
 For current costs, see USI graduate tuition and fees.

 Finally, research graduate scholarships and/or assistantships.
 Visit Graduate Studies for information regarding university graduate scholarships and assistantships.
 Also, view a list of outside graduate scholarships you may apply for.

 Graduate students receive Financial Aid Notification information through myUSI.
 Awards are subject to adjustment or cancellation due to changes in your FAFSA, your enrollment status, satisfactory academic progress, or other factors.

 Check your myUSI on a regular basis for the most up-to-date and accurate information.
 Instructions are available to help you navigate myUSI to view your awards.

 Instructions are available to help you navigate myUSI to view your requirements.

 Report all scholarships not awarded by the University, the state, and the federal government.
 You may either report outside scholarships on your myUSI or you may submit a copy of the scholarship letter to our office.

 Failure to report scholarship information may result in the reduction of certain types of financial aid once the scholarship check/resource is received by the University.

 Instructions are available to help you navigate myUSI to report/check outside resources and scholarships.

-Accept, decline or reduce the Direct (Student) Loan on myUSI on or after July 1.
+Accept, decline or reduce the Direct (Student) Loan on myUSI after July 1.
 Academic year loans apply to August - May and require two disbursements, one in fall and one in spring.
 Summer Direct Loans require a separate request form available late spring semester.

 Instructions are available to help you navigate myUSI to accept, decline or reduce the Direct (Student) Loan.